christopher-bimson/christopher-bimson.github.io/about.md

 title: About
 ---

 I am a programmer, architect, team lead, agile coach and certified Scrum Master from the UK.
-I work as a .NET Sofware Development Consultant at [Solidsoft Reply](http://www.reply.com/solidsoft-reply/en/).
+I work as a Master Specialist Consultant at [Netcompany](https://www.netcompany.com/en-GB).
 I help teams write clean, well-crafted code, create great products and deliver them regularly and reliably.

-Over the past 15 years I have helped create software to:
+Over the past 16 years I have helped create software to:

 *  Help audit clinical care in NHS hospitals.
 *  Manage planning and building control applications for UK local authorities.